LightWare-Optoelectronics/sf40-docs/command_detail.md

 |-1|Firmware integrity check failed|
 |1|Firmware integrity check passed and firmware committed|

 Once the firmware is committed, a reboot is required to engage the new firmware.
-This can be done by cycling power to the SF40 or by sending the [14.
-Reset](command_detail?id=_14-reset) command.
+This can be done by cycling power to the SF40 or by sending the [Reset [14]](command_detail?id=reset-14) command.

 After the unit has rebooted the firmware version should be checked to ensure the new firmware is installed.